gofynd/fdk-client-javascript/documentation/APPLICATION.md

 #### getProductPriceBySlug
-Get price a product size
+Get the price of a product size at a PIN Code

 ```javascript
 // Promise